zlzerbe/Amery_Future_Learning_Study/README.md

+This repository contains the code, and some of the data employed and generated in the paper " ... ".
+Below is a description of the contents.
+Feel free to reach out if you have any questions about the repository or paper.

 /Computational Notebooks
 This directory consists of notebooks used to compute various quantities in the statistical workflow employed by this study.